 - Errors & Omissions (E&O)—for individuals in sensitive professional service industries, such as finance, law, and medicine.
 Protects against claims of inadequate work and negligence.

 - Cyber Liability—protection against damages resulting from data breaches and other digital, cyber security, and privacy issues.
 Becoming increasingly more necessary as more companies transact business online and store customer information in their database.

 - Umbrella Insurance—extra coverage above and beyond the maximum limit for traditional lines.
 An extra padding of coverage for your business.

 While these insurance types aren’t thought of as the core products needed to protect against risk, they can be the costliest to overlook if you do need them for your business.
 If there’s any question in your mind, it’d be smart to chat with a broker who can help you sort out how much risk you face, and if your particular business merits extra coverage.

 How many of the above business insurance policies do you currently carry?

-Don’t ignore a policy that could cost you everything: shore up your business defenses and make sure you have adequate insurance coverage for your business.
+If you’re looking back on this list and wondering if you might have some holes in your coverage, don’t wait.
+Ignoring the risks could cost you everything: Shore up your business defenses and make sure you have adequate insurance coverage for your business.